blog

 Just before the 1998 NASSH conference in Windsor, Onario, not far from my home, I met Sandy, briefly on his drive across the country.
 He got out of his car, no smile, just a slight grimace and said, “Don, everything hurts.”
 At the time, I thought it was just his long drive to Upper Canada.
 At some point that year – it was a Friday – Heather Harris came out of the Atlantic Superstore in Quinpool in Halifax and ducked into Shoppers.
 Sandy was there, it was just after supper.
 He looked at her, tears in his eyes, said he had been itching for weeks and had seen his doctor that afternoon, “there was a tumour.”
 Sandy went through at least 3 operations, chemotherapy and I don’t know what other treatments.
 He came to one more NASSH, at State College, PA, emaciated but in amazingly good spirits.
 He wasn’t up to playing his annual golf game with his foursome but he rode in the cart, just did not want to miss the conversation.
 At that conference, I had the honour of presenting a kind of workshop session with Sandy; it was on the art and craft of teaching.
 He sent me what he was going to present in his part of the session a few weeks before that NASSH.
 To my mind, it is still relevant and I offer it here as part of Sandy’s legacy ~ Young on Teaching 1999.

 On 8 January 2000, Dalhousie University hosted a roast/toast of and for Sandy.
 Hundreds attended the reception, dinner, and speeches afterward, all held at the University Club Great Hall.
 To say it was special would be a descriptive understatement.
 A few of us were invited to present with careful time limits sent to each of us.
 Sandy, affable, smiling, and in some stage of slight remission, sat just below and beside the podium, having insisted that he be last to speak.
 Legs crossed, intent on each speaker’s words, he took notes in a tiny, spiral-bound book to remind him what to say when it came his turn.
 It was an evening of friendship, kindness, tears, laughter, and love shared toward and with Sandy.
 I watched Sandy throughout the evening and I cried when he laughed uproariously at the start of the Dean of the Faculty of Health Professions’ speech.
 Dr Lynn McIntyre was eloquent and so, so respectful of Sandy.
 When she reached the lectern, she paused for what seemed like minutes, turned toward Sandy, then to the audience, briefly acknowledged us, and then said, and I paraphrase, ‘We all know Sandy’s fondness for women and relationships; I look around the room tonight and realize, I am one of the few women here with whom Sandy has not slept.’
-I honestly don’t remember what Sandy himself said that night but I do remember how well he spoke, how engaging he was, and how deeply grateful he was to all assembled to honour him so handsomely.
+I honestly don’t remember literally what Sandy himself said that night but I do remember how well he spoke, how engaging he was, and how deeply grateful he was to all assembled to honour him so handsomely.

 We shared emails and phone calls and I went to see him in hospital once more that Spring.
 He was clear with me that he didn’t want to talk about “it” and so we just talked, he asserting after every female nurse attended him or even just walked by, that she/they “want you bad.”
 I stayed in his apartment, # 918 at 45 Vimy Avenue, with its view onto Bedford Basin.
 On 6 August 2000, Aexamder J. Young Jr. died in that apartment home with 3 of his daughters, long-time friends Lesley Barnes, and Ruth and Herb Gamberg at his bedside.
 Posthumously in 2002, and so appropriately, Sandy was inducted as ‘builder’ into the Nova Scotia Sports Hall of Fame; three years earlier, the Hall of Fame presented him with a special award of recognition at a ceremony he was able to attend.
 The first 4 minutes of this clip recorded the tribute paid to him that evening (in 1993, the Hall had recognized his contributions with a Volunteer Award).
 Dalhousie University renamed its top athletic award to the Sandy Young Award in the year that he died.
 At Dr Stephen Wenn’s instigation, Wilfrid Laurier University’s Kinesiology department grants a Canadian sport history award each year to a deserving Undergraduate student – “Upper Canada” gives back to Sandy, he’d chuckle in delight.